aeiou6-db/BVVDT34/README.md

   Janky top attack atgm, try aiming for the lowest point of what you can see for maximum effect.
 May spin out of control in the air

 Stalinium Armor
+ - Makes the armor really powerful, be mindful of gap in the mantlet with any APFSDS, and side armor when dealing with very powerful modded ammo.
 Seen Below

 <img width="1512" height="924" alt="image" src="https://github.com/user-attachments/assets/533d4b2e-2fd6-41e4-b43e-4b561dfe7877" />

 Super Engine